 Telling stories in new, inspiring and accessible ways

-Deanne spent 8 years on the board of Screen Australia, including as Deputy Chair, and was instrumental in the development of its highly regarded Gender Matters program.
-Other cultural board roles include the Sydney Film Festival and Playwriting Australia.
-Deanne is Chair of the Australian Women Donors Network and a member of the global philanthropic community Women Moving Millions, both of which seek to increase the amount of social investment that reaches women and girls.
-A frequent guest speaker at corporate and philanthropic events, Deanne provides informal mentoring support to a number of women in the media.
+Deanne remains passionate about community engagement.
+She is chair of the Australian Women Donors Network and a member of the global philanthropic community, Women Moving Millions - both of which seek to increase the amount of social investment that reaches women and girls.
+A frequent guest speaker at corporate and philanthropic events, Deanne also provides informal mentoring support to a number of women in the media.

 Top banner photo: Breani, from I Am A Girl.
 Photo credit: Nicola Daley